ucsb-cs148/w25/_lectures/lect04.md

 Low level `canvas` element access for game element graphics, or frameworks that allow it Pusher (for real-time communication between the server and the client, e.g. for real-time chat, games, etc.) <https://pusher.com/>

-Mapping/Routing services such as <https://openrouteservice.org/services/> and OpenStreetMap (Note that Google Maps is awesome, but it may be tough to get free access for web apps.
+Mapping/Routing services such as <https://openrouteservice.org/services/> and [OpenStreetMap](https://www.openstreetmap.org) and [Leaflet](https://leafletjs.com/)  (Note that Google Maps is awesome, but it may be tough to get free access for web apps.
 It should be free for Mobile apps, but may require a credit card regardless.)

 Reading data files into usable application data